 Statutory Paternity Pay is paid by the government.
 This, according to Gov.UK, is:

-"£145.18 a week or 90% of average weekly earnings (whichever is lower).
-Tax and National Insurance need to be deducted."
+"£172.48 a week or 90% of average weekly earnings (whichever is lower).
+Tax and National Insurance will be deducted as usual."

 If your employer has extra paternity pay as a benefit, that can be added on top.
 Check your employment contract to see what's available.